Contents

 Typically, a normal Potentiometer has three terminals, which include a resistor, a wiper, and a shaft.
 Resistive materials make Potentiometers, and you create these materials by cementing ceramic and metal particles, such as carbon composition, together before combining them to create Cermet.

 Further, two parts make up each Potentiometer: a sliding section and a non-sliding section.
-Then, wiper refers to the sliding contact of the Potentiometer that moves with the wire.
+Then, the wiper refers to the sliding contact of the Potentiometer that moves with the wire.
 Wipers can move either in a rotational or a translatory motion, or both.

 Your resistive element, the track, has two terminals connected to it, while your third relates to the sliding contact.
 This terminal controls a variable resistor.
 Both angled and flat resistors are suitable.
 When you use angle designs, wipers are linear but rotary when using flat designs.